thomasloven/hass-lovelace_gen/README.md

 Be careful about the syntax here.
 Note that the arguments are given as a list and is indented under the `!include` statement.
 The second item in the list is a dictionary.

-> Note: If you want to pass a dictionary of values into a file, you need to convert it to json first:
+> **Note**: If you want to pass a dictionary of values into a file, you need to convert it to json first:
 > ```yaml
 > {% set mydict = {"a": 1, "b": 2} %}
 > variable: {{ mydict | tojson }}